 The biscuits are made from scratch with simple pantry ingredients.
 They're also really put together quickly, and they're ready in about 15 minutes, which makes them a perfect side for a busy night.

-- Buttermilk - If you don't have buttermilk, you can make an easy substitute with this recipe.
+- Buttermilk: If you don’t have buttermilk, you can make an easy substitute with this buttermilk substitute recipe.

 How to make cheddar bay biscuits

-You can!
-Bake the biscuits as-directed, but don't brush the biscuits with garlic butter.
+You can freeze the biscuits for later if you prefer.
+To freeze, bake the biscuits as-directed, but don’t brush the biscuits with garlic butter.

 Let the biscuits cool on a wire cooling rack to room temperature.
 Place the cooled biscuits in a resealable freezer-safe container.
 The biscuits will keep for up to 3 months.

-When you're ready to serve the biscuits, brush them with the garlic butter just before serving.
+When you’re ready to serve the biscuits, warm and brush them with the garlic butter just before serving.

-If you’ve tried these copycat Red Lobster cheddar bay biscuits, don’t forget to rate the recipe and leave me a comment below.
-I love to hear from people who've made my recipes!
+If you’ve tried these cheddar bay biscuits, don’t forget to rate the recipe and leave me a comment below.
+I love to hear from people who’ve made my recipes!

 Ingredients